WatariClaud/CommunityWatch/README.md

 JWT_SECRET=your_jwt_secret
 ```

-Add any other environment variables required by the application.

 ### Database

-Create a PostgreSQL database and configure `DATABASE_URL`.
+Create a PostgreSQL database "community_watch" and configure `DATABASE_URL`.

 Run the project's Drizzle migrations against the configured database.